tuinnguyen/algo-contest/README.md

-# algo-contest
+# ITMC Algorithm's contest

-ITMC Algorithm team contest data
+In order to create chances for club's members practice solving problems in a competitive way.